hyperledger/indy-hipe/text/protocols/README.md

 The formal names for each state are important, as they are used in [`ack`s]( https://github.com/hyperledger/indy-hipe/pull/77) and [`problem-report`s](https://github.com/hyperledger/indy-hipe/pull/65)).
+For example, a `problem-report` message declares which state the sender arrived at because of the problem.
+This helps other parties in an interaction to react to errors with confidence.
+Formal state names are also used in the agent test suite, in log messages, and so forth.

 By convention, state names use lower-kebab-case but are compared case-insensitively and ignoring punctuation.